adamhtoolwin/control-ef/cassandra/README.md

 ## Cassandra Stress Tool

+- The stress tool is found along with the main Apache Cassandra binaries distribution under `tools/bin/cassandra-stress`.

 ### Quickstart

 1. First make sure your cassandra cluster is up and running.
 Default port is `9042` but can be changed with `-port` option.